margaretmf/margaretmf.github.io/poetry.md

 'through the darkness'

 I love to shift my perception to see people as God's daughters and sons

+## God Stills the Storm ##
+God stills the storm, literally and figuratively, holds the rain off, lets man worship with the Sun shining, and causes the rainbow to peek through after the rain.

 ## Spiritual Lessons From Every Relationship ##
 A lesson on reading and speaking up.